tylerlong/slim_text/README.md

 99. marketing
     1. submit to oschina.net
         1. do they accept free but not os software?
-    2. try to add a link to this page: http://ace.ajax.org/#nav=production
     3. update the old editor_in_chrome project and tell the users that they should switch to this project
         1. do this after publishing Slim Text to chrome web store, postpone
     4. upload promotion images to chrome web store